Liorn09/Climate_Change_Sentiment_Analysis_app/README.md

 # Streamlit-based Web Application
-This web app has been used to deply a data science solution for predicting sentiments on climate change using people's tweets.
+This web app has been used to deploy a data science solution for predicting sentiments on climate change using tweet data.

 The detailed solutions are in the files present in this repository